 Colby in Dijon serves both Global Entry Semester students and upper class students, and is available for the fall semester only.

 Colby in Dijon is available for the Fall semester only.

 A Language Acquisition Program

-For students with limited French experience (from one semester of college French to four semesters), Colby in Dijon offers a language acquisition program that includes special classes for non-French speaking students at the Centre International D’Etudes Francaises (CIEF) of the Université de Bourgogne, as well as courses taught by French faculty in French history, art history, and contemporary France.
+For students with limited French experience (from one semester of college French to four semesters), Colby in Dijon offers a language acquisition program that includes special classes for non-French speaking students at the Centre International D’Etudes Françaises (CIEF) of the Université de Bourgogne, as well as courses in French history, art history, and current events.
 Students are placed in appropriate levels and receive a full semester of Colby credit.

 A Program for More Advanced French Learners

-Students with more than two years of college French (or its equivalent) take language courses at the advanced level, may take one or more of the courses in history, art history, and contemporary France, and may also take regular university courses at the Université de Bourgogne, in areas including history, political science, economics, literature, and sociology.
-For students with a very good command of spoken French, there is the opportunity for internships.
+Students with more than two years of college French (equivalent to 200 level courses at Colby) take language courses at the advanced level, may take one or more of the courses in history, art history, and contemporary France, and may also take one or two regular university courses at the Université de Bourgogne, in areas including history, political science, economics, literature, and sociology.

 - Student support services provided by Resident Director Jonathan Weiss.

 - Students live with carefully chosen French families.